Scaling Up Camera Trap Surveys to Inform Regional Wildlife Conservation

 Our event partners & sponsors

-Columbia Mountains Institute is pleased to work with these agencies in hosting this event: WildCAM Network, University of British Columbia, Ministry of Forests, Lands, Natural Resource Operations and Rural Development, InnoTech Alberta, University of Victoria and LGL Limited.
+Columbia Mountains Institute is pleased to work with these agencies in hosting this event: WildCAM Network, University of British Columbia, Ministry of Forests, Lands, Natural Resource Operations and Rural Development, University of Victoria, and LGL Limited.
+We also thank Wildlife Insights for their support.

-*Individual memberships for 2019 are $40 and can be purchased within the registration form.
-As we are late in the season a 2020 membership will be included.
+*Individual memberships for 2020 are $40 and can be purchased within the registration form.

 Where to stay